aravinnndddd/github/readme.md

-# 🌐 GitHub Web Tutorial – Fork → Edit → Commit → Pull Request
+# 🌐 GitHub  Tutorial – Fork → Edit → Commit → Pull Request

 This guide shows you how to contribute to a project using **GitHub’s web interface** – no terminal required!